Phoenix Bus Accident Attorney

 Buses are common carriers that transport passengers as a service.
 As common carries, buses and their owners/companies must abide by stricter safety rules and regulations than standard passenger vehicles.
 Common carrier laws exist to regulate the industry and protect everyone on the roadway.
 Breaking a federal or state bus-related law, resulting in a preventable car accident, is negligence on the part of the bus company.
 Defendants that could be liable for a Phoenix bus crash include:

-- The government.
-State or local government agencies could be liable for accidents involving public school or city buses.
+State or local government agencies, including school districts, could be liable for accidents involving public school or city buses.
 It is possible to file a claim regarding a city-owned bus.
 A city-owned bus that injures others from driver negligence, poor bus maintenance, or dangerous practices is eligible for a claim.
-These lawsuits have stricter deadlines for filing, however.
+These public transportation accidents lawsuits have stricter deadlines for filing, however.

-- Third parties.
-A third party such as another vehicle driver or product manufacturer could be liable for your accident depending on the circumstances of the case.
-Talk to a lawyer to find out if your claim involves product liability or more than one defendant.
+A third party such as another vehicle driver, rental company or product manufacturer could be liable for your accident depending on the circumstances of the case.
+Talk to a bus accident lawyer in Phoenix to find out if your claim involves product liability or more than one defendant.
 Multiple defendants can mean a higher likelihood of receiving compensation.

 The party or parties that will be liable for your damages as a bus accident victim depend upon who caused or greatly contributed to your injuries.
 Federal and state laws may play a role in who is legally responsible for the crash and options for recovery.
 A discussion with a bus accident attorney can help you get a clearer picture of your legal future.

 What Damages Can You Recover After a Bus Accident?

 Arizona civil justice laws make it possible for injured accident victims to seek financial recovery for economic and non-economic damages after a harmful bus crash.
 Economic damages describe those with quantifiable, financial values, such as the cost of medical care, missed wages, and property damages.
 Non-economic losses are more difficult to value.
 Their difficulty lies in that they refer to intangible harms such as emotional distress, mental anguish, and psychological trauma.